 - It’s super safe!
 I never felt uncomfortable or afraid even for a minute in Istanbul.

 Where to Stay in Istanbul

-We would highly recommend staying in the old city of Istanbul as it is centrally located and only a short walk to the Grand Bazaar, the Blue Mosque, and the sea.
+We would highly recommend staying in the old city of Istanbul.
+It is centrally located and only a short walk to the Grand Bazaar, the Blue Mosque, and the sea.
 It is lined with shops, restaurants, and bars and is quite lively in the evenings with locals and tourists alike.

-Gorgeous antique furniture, quilted drapes, and 4-poster beds fill the unique rooms that overlook the old city below.
+Gorgeous antique furniture, quilted drapes, and four-poster beds fill the unique rooms that overlook the old city below.
 Stunning paintings, intricate brass lamps, and colorful tapestries add creative whimsy to every corner.

-Start each day with a plate (or two!) of their delectable breakfast spread; fresh fruit and veggies, yogurt, homemade granola, a variety of cheeses and jams, freshly baked rolls and muffins, and delicious egg dishes that vary daily.
-And finish your evenings on the lovely rooftop terrace that is surrounded by views of mosques on one side and the sea on the other.
+Start each day with a plate (or two!) of their delectable breakfast spread.
+There are daily fresh fruit and veggies, yogurt, homemade granola, cheeses and jams, freshly baked rolls and muffins, and delicious egg dishes.
+Finish your evenings on the lovely rooftop terrace surrounded by views of mosques on one side and the sea on the other.
 Relax with a bottle of wine while watching the gorgeous sunset from the best seat on the block!

 Complete 3-Day Istanbul Itinerary

 Day One: Eat, Sleep, Shop, Repeat

 If you’re anything like me, you’ve been looking forward to a day of shopping in the Grand Bazaar for weeks before you finally arrived in Istanbul.
 So waiting until day two or three just isn’t an option.
 Plus there are so many things to see and do in Istanbul, best get started on your itinerary early!